hexabethimal/FixedVR/README.md

 VR motion controller for movement-in-place

 This GitHub repository includes:
-- project files for developers, including detailed comments
+- project files for developers, including detailed comments for customization
-- the full application for those unfamiliar with coding
 - an Arduino sketch file
 - a parts list with detailed instructions and alternatives
 - a step-by-step setup guide for those new to Arduino and/or SteamVR